openresty/set-misc-nginx-module/README.markdown

 **category:** *ndk_set_var_value*

-When taking two arguments, this directive will encode the value of the second argument `<src>` to its base64 digest and assign the result into the first argument, variable `$dst`.
+When taking two arguments, this directive will encode the value of the second argument `<src>` to its base64 url safe digest and assign the result into the first argument, variable `$dst`.
 For example,

 ```nginx